apache/inlong-website/docs/quick_start/hive_example.md

 sidebar_position: 2
 ---

-Here we use a simple example to help you experience InLong by Docker.
+Here we use a simple example to help you experience InLong.

 ## Install Hive
 Hive is the necessary component.
 If you don't have Hive in your machine, we recommand using Docker to install it.
 Details can be found [here](https://github.com/big-data-europe/docker-hive).